zuri-training/clovar_cms/README.md

 **See [CONTRIBUTING.md](https://github.com/zuri-training/my_cms-pjt-15/blob/main/CONTRIBUTING.md) if you want to make contributions to this project.**

+**Use your username as the branch name when you want to create a branch for your contributions.**

 ## How to run this project locally

 > Preferred tool for creating and managing virtual environmnents: `pipenv` (see installation guide: <https://pypi.org/project/pipenv/>).